Fractured Spinal Vertebrae

 I most likely have a cervical fracture if:

 I’m experiencing pain, tenderness, spasms, and swelling in my neck.
 Cervical fractures often make movement of the neck fairly difficult.
-Most people who suffer from a cervical fracture will have suffered from some kind of high impact conditions including: motor vehicle accidents, falls, dives into shallow water, and injuries in contact sports.
+Most people who suffer from a cervical fracture will have suffered from some kind of high impact conditions including motor vehicle accidents, falls, dives into shallow water, and injuries in contact sports.

 Cervical fracture symptoms:

-The most common cervical or neck fracture symptoms include pain and swelling of the neck region.
+The most common cervical or neck fracture symptoms include pain and swelling in the neck region.
 Many people complain of trouble swallowing and numbness or tingling at the base of your head.
 It’s not uncommon for people to have trouble with their vision or experience a pin prick pain in other places of their bodies (arms, legs, etc).